 An extended product warranty for members only.

 12. Be there when your customers need you.

 It’s safe to say that the biggest thing that customers judge a business on is how they handle complaints.
 If the customer can’t get a hold of someone, or if they are not satisfied with the way the problem was resolved, they are unlikely to return and will tell everyone about their dissatisfaction.

 But, if you handle the complaint well, customer satisfaction increases, and they are likely to come back.
 Plus, they’ll tell their friends, family, and maybe even their social media followers how happy they are with the way you treated them.

 Harvard Business Review carried out a study proving that customer complaints that are handled more quickly (under 5 minutes) can actually result in the complainer going on to spend more money than they were initially going to.
 A 5-minute turnaround might be tough, but this goes to show you that a customer complaint handled well can really turn things around and become a profitable interaction for your business.

 You should always be there for your customers, and by that we mean you should actually be present and reachable.
 Customer relationship management is essential, and nowhere is it more important than when a customer has a complaint.
 Consider employing chatbots, an FAQ, an email helpline, a call center, and social media DMs to make sure you are always available.

 Make the Most of Your Ecommerce CRM Strategy

 The concept of an ecommerce CRM strategy has evolved a lot in recent years.
 If you can figure out how to take advantage of the data, you can create a tailored customer journey and improve customer retention.

 People are more engaged with how they spend their money than ever.
+In fact, they’re even starting to buy cars online!
 With so much information available online, it’s no longer good enough to have a catchy slogan.
 You need to make sure you’re using every tool at your disposal to create relationships with your customers and keep them coming back for more.